neondatabase/website/content/docs/guides/logical-replication-neon.md

 Neon currently does not support creating publications using `CREATE PUBLICATION publication_name FOR ALL TABLES` syntax.
 The `ALL TABLES` clause requires the PostgreSQL superuser privilege, which is not available in a managed service like Neon.
 </Admonition>

 This command creates a publication that only publishes `INSERT` and `UPDATE` operations.
-In this case, all data will be published to a subscriber without any data being deleted.
-To replicate delete operations, add `delete` to the list of operations.
+Delete operations will not be published.

 ```sql
 CREATE PUBLICATION my_publication FOR TABLE users